Democratic Party officially nominates Joe Biden for president

 A video highlighting the friendship between Mr Biden and the late senator John McCain was also played, underlying the Democratic nominee’s connections with another giant of Republican politics.

-“Donald Trump inherited a growing economy and a more peaceful world and, like everything else he inherited, he bankrupted it… He breaks up with our allies and writes love letters to dictators.
-America deserves a president who is looked up to, not laughed at.”
+Former President Barack Obama, who was due to deliver a speech on Wednesday night, praised his former running mate in a 60-second ad released by the Biden campaign on Wednesday.
+“Through his life he has never once forgotten the values and moral fibre that made him who he is – the best part is he’s nowhere close to finished,” he says of his former vice-president.

-New York congresswoman Alexandria Ocasio-Cortez delivered one of the nominating speeches for Mr Sanders who technically remained in the race, after suspending his campaign in April.
+Amid calls from some in the party for Alexandria Ocasio-Cortez to be given a long speaking slot, the New York congresswoman delivered a brief but pointed defense of progressivism as she gave one of the official nominating speeches for Bernie Sanders, who technically remained in the race after suspending his campaign in April.

-Mr Biden’s wife, Jill, gave the closing address of Tuesday’s events, speaking live from the Delaware High School where she used to teach.
-Her speech focused on the impact of coronavirus and the challenges facing parents across the country amid uncertainty about if students will be able to return to their classrooms.
+Mr Biden’s wife, Jill, gave the closing address for Tuesday’s events, speaking live from the Delaware high school where she once taught.
+Her speech focused on the impact of coronavirus and the challenges facing parents across the country amid uncertainty over whether students will be able to return to their classrooms.

 “As a mother and a grandmother, as an American, I am heartbroken by the magnitude of this loss, by the failure to protect our communities, by every precious and irreplaceable life gone.
 Like so many of you, I’m left asking: how do I keep my family safe?